godaddy/tartufo/docs/source/usage.rst

 Note that it is always possible, although not recommended, to bypass the pre-commit hook by using ``git commit --no-verify``.

-If you would like to automate these hooks, you can use either the ``Python pre-commit hook`` Python tartufo invocation, or use the ``Docker pre-commit hook``.
+If you would like to automate these hooks, you can use either the ``Python`` or ``Docker`` approach to setting up tartufo as a pre-commit hook

 Python pre-commit hook
 +++++++++++++++++++++

 Add a ``.pre-commit-config.yaml`` file to your repository.
 You can copy and paste the following to get you started:

 .. code-block:: yaml